A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 Provenance tracking can be done manually or with custom code but also automated by frameworks and platforms.
 In particular, four strategies are common.

 Manual documentation.
 Developers can document their projects describing the source and target files and the overall data flow in their systems with text or diagrams, as we illustrated in chapter Scaling the System for stream processing systems.
-The flow diagram for the loan decision system is an example of such high level documentation.
+The flow diagram for the loan decision system is an example of such high-level documentation.
 However, documentation is often outdated and it does not track provenance information for individual files.
 That is, it provides a description of the pipeline, but does not capture which version of the data and code was used to produce a given file or whether a file was generated with the documented process at all.

 Logging custom metadata.
 Developers can add instructions to their pipeline code to produce provenance metadata for every data transformation, logging what data is read, what version of what code is run, and what data is written as a result, usually tracking exact file paths and versions or file hashes.
-In addition, experiment tracking libraries, such as MLflow and ModelDB discussed above, can be used to log such information with APIs from within data-science code; platforms like OpenLineage define a shared format that can be collected in shared databases like Marquez.
+In addition, experiment tracking libraries, such as MLflow and ModelDB discussed earlier, can be used to log such information with APIs from within data-science code; platforms like OpenLineage define a shared format that can be collected in shared databases like Marquez.
 However, producing metadata with custom code requires discipline, as it is easy to forget some instrumentation or produce inconsistent or incomplete provenance data.

 Pipeline framework with provenance tracking.
 Developers can write all their data science code using a framework that automatically tracks provenance data.
 That is, rather than reading files directly from files or databases, the data science code accesses those through APIs from the framework, which enables the framework to track all access.
 These frameworks usually also orchestrate the execution of the pipeline steps and are designed for distributed executions at scale.

 A well-known example of this approach is DVC.
 In DVC, pipeline steps are modeled as separate stages with clear inputs and outputs, all specified in a configuration file.
 Each stage is implemented by an executable, typically a Python script, that is called with the stage’s configured input data and produces output data in a configured location.
 The DVC configuration file describes where data is stored, which could be a local file, a database, or remote cloud storage, and how data flows between stages.
 With this, DVC can take control of the pipeline execution, version all data, including intermediate data, and record provenance information.
 DVC tracks all code, configuration files, data versioning metadata, and provenance metadata in a Git repository, and integrates with external data versioning solutions.
-As long as all processing steps are executed within the pipeline with the DVC frontend, all steps are versioned and metadata of all data transformations is tracked.
+As long as all processing steps are executed within the pipeline with the DVC front end, all steps are versioned and metadata of all data transformations is tracked.

 In addition to DVC, several other tools, including Pachyderm and Flyte, pursue a similar philosophy of enforcing a pipeline structure and clear data dependencies, which then can automatically track provenance information for all executions within that framework.
 As long as developers commit to using such a framework, any pipeline execution will automatically and reliably record provenance information without additional steps from the developers.